GenericViewModels/Generic.ViewModels-Documentation/02_BooksLib.md

 # Implement the BooksLib Library

-This library can be used from the UWP, WPF, and Xamarin apps
+This library can be used from the UWP, WPF, and Xamarin apps.

+Before creating this library, [prepare the projects](01_Preparation.md).

 ## Create a Model